Introduction to PBX

 Instead of communicating over costly and individual phone lines, most organisations have an internal solution that allows them to make and receive calls on a central system that supports a number of extensions.
 This system is known as a Private Branch Exchange (PBX).

 But how does PBX work?
-It’s time to lift the fog with this introduction to PBX systems.
+It’s time to lift the fog with this introduction to business PBX solutions.

 What is PBX?